Classics Scholarship

 Deadline to apply: December 1

-Students who have applied to UD with an interest in studying Classics may compete
+Students who have applied to UDallas with an interest in studying Classics may compete for the award.

 To Apply for the Classics Department Scholarship, you must: